 I take a moment and think.
 “Who is behind all this disgust and who has spread all this evil?
 Is it a human who has the same features, the same heart, and looks like I do?
 Is he or she just one simple human who can build as great a thing as an airplane, yet he can also set a person on fire?

 I think about Nelson Mandela who changed the lives of thousands of people for the better.
 And then I think about the warlord who dragged Afghanistan to such a point where millions can’t clean up his mess.

 My grandma’s house is the place I always imagine as the world’s heaven.
-You pass that dirty stinking brook right after entering through the thick wooden gate, bending down—it was hardly tall enough for a foot-foot person—and as you look up, you’re in a different world, like Alice entering Wonderland, as if you had gathered all the beauty of nature in one small fort.
+You pass that dirty stinking brook right after entering through the thick wooden gate, bending down—it was hardly tall enough for a four-foot person—and as you look up, you’re in a different world, like Alice entering Wonderland, as if you had gathered all the beauty of nature in one small fort.
 Cows, a herd of sheep, ducks, hens, trees of apple and almond, children running here and there as you pass through the smell of smoke coming from the chimney and see a beautiful small-domed, mud house in the corner, ready for my massive fun and enjoyment.
 And there was my grandma with her long velvet antique dress, and her traditional footwear called mochanee.